kammitama5/kammitama5.github.io/_posts/2020-05-03-Sunday-May-3rd.md

 - Many, many tech meetups (WWC, LearnTeachCode, Santa Monica Haskell Group, Papers We Love, Data Science Meetups, etc)
 - I've also been invited to formal recruiting events at: Twitter, Quora, Google, LinkedIn, etc

+## Sailing
+- I was part of a Sailing Meetup, but ditched it to join the Women Sailing Group of Santa Monica Bay.
+Loved that group (LA)